Christian Eriksen: UEFA Euro 2020 cardiac arrest

-Eriksen was included in Denmark's squad for UEFA Euro 2020 on 25 May 2021.
-On 12 June, while playing in Denmark's opening group stage match against Finland at the Parken Stadium in Copenhagen, Eriksen collapsed in the 42nd minute as he was about to receive a throw-in.
+Eriksen was included in Denmark's squad for the delayed UEFA Euro 2020 on 25 May 2021.
+On 12 June, while playing in Denmark's opening group stage match against Finland at Parken Stadium in Copenhagen, Eriksen collapsed in the 42nd minute as he was about to receive a throw-in.
+Eriksen's teammate and captain Simon Kjær was credited for his response after placing him into the recovery position.
 Urgent medical assistance arrived immediately, and cardiopulmonary resuscitation and defibrillation were performed on the field before Eriksen was taken off the pitch on a stretcher and the match was suspended.
-Around an hour after the incident, UEFA and Danish Football Association (DBU) officials confirmed from the Rigshospitalet Hospital that Eriksen had been stabilised and was awake.
+Around an hour after the incident, UEFA and Danish Football Association (DBU) officials confirmed from the Rigshospitalet Hospital that Eriksen had been stabilized and was awake.
 The match continued later that evening, resulting in a 1–0 victory for Finland, with Eriksen chosen by UEFA as the man of the match.
 Denmark manager Kasper Hjulmand and team doctor Morten Boesen both later expressed regret at the match's continuation, although Eriksen's teammate Martin Braithwaite said that the decision to do so was the "least bad one".
 The decision to continue the match was also criticised by Peter Schmeichel, father of Denmark's keeper Kasper, who said that UEFA had threatened the team with a 3–0 loss if they refused to finish the match later on that day or the following day at noon, leaving the players with "no choice" but to continue.
+The BBC was also heavily criticised for continuing to stream the incident recording 6,417 complaints.

 The next day, Boesen confirmed Eriksen had suffered a cardiac arrest.
 The incident itself drew comparisons to Fabrice Muamba and Abdelhak Nouri, two professional footballers who also collapsed during play in similar circumstances.
 Muamba was forced to retire, and Nouri suffered permanent brain damage.
 On 15 June, Eriksen posted a picture of himself in the hospital on his social media along with a brief statement, stating that he was "fine under the circumstances".
 The following day, it was announced that he would be fitted with an implantable cardioverter-defibrillator device, a decision described by Boesen as "necessary due to rhythm disturbances" following his cardiac arrest.
+The operation jeopardised his contract with Inter Milan due to Serie A rules, which did not allow players wearing ICD devices to play.
+His contract was terminated later that year.
 On 18 June, the DBU declared that Eriksen had undergone a successful operation and was discharged from Rigshospitalet.
 After his discharge, he visited his Danish teammates in Helsingør before returning home to his family.
 The Danish team later dedicated their 4–1 win over Russia in their final group match to Eriksen; the result allowed them to advance to the round of 16.
 They later went on to reach the semi-finals of the tournament, where they were eliminated following a 2–1 extra-time loss to England at Wembley Stadium, on 7 July.